Here's Who Definitely Died In The "Stranger Things" Season 3 Finale

 In the finale, Eleven reminds Billy — who is trying to kill her — of that past and the kindness of his mom.
 For a moment, Billy is able to overcome the Mind Flayer’s control.
 Billy uses that autonomy to stand up to the Mind Flayer's monster, which the villain created to terrorize Eleven and her friends.
 In response, the monster claws into Billy repeatedly, eventually stabbing him through the chest with a tentacle.
 Billy is fatally wounded and dies once the gate to the Upside Down is closed.

-Thanks to the one true moment of valor, Billy’s little step-sister Max (Sadie Sink) tearfully mourns over his dead body.
+Thanks to the one true moment of valour, Billy’s little step-sister Max (Sadie Sink) tearfully mourns over his dead body.
 There is absolutely no way he is coming back.

 Jim Hopper